IV: Consistent Advising Standards

 The members of a student’s success team work closely with them to build relationships and connections.
 The members of the success team receive notifications of alerts according to their access tier and proactively reach out to students to offer support.
 They help connect students with additional resources/departmental faculty as needed.

 The success team members regularly encourage students to have conversations with faculty in their intended major.
-The Support Team members encourage students to talk about their intended major, pursue their academic and personal goals, and make connections with regard to their major and connecting on campus.
+The Success Team members encourage students to talk about their intended major, pursue their academic and personal goals, make connections with regard to their areas of interest, goals, and identify opportunities on campus.
 They remind students to participate in CAPE programming.

 Departments communicate with students who have declared (or intend to declare) their major.
 Academic departments should make arrangements with the Dean’s Office for responding to primary advisees during the summer